-Launch the Tor Browser .
+This is how you use bridges: launch the Tor Browser.
 Click on the green onion (to the left of the address bar) and click Tor Network Settings > tick 'My ISP blocks connections to the Tor network'.

 You now have a box to enter one or more 'bridges' - strings of numbers that identify a Tor relay.
-To get bridges, go to https://bridges.torproject.org or if you cannot access that site, send an email to bridges@torproject.org , from a gmail.com or yahoo.com email address, with the line 'get bridges' by itself in the body of the message, and bridges should be sent back to you.
+To get bridges, go to https://bridges.torproject.org or if you cannot access that site, send an email to bridges@torproject.org, from a gmail.com or yahoo.com email address, with the line 'get bridges' by itself in the body of the message, and bridges should be sent back to you.
 Using a bridge can be an extremely slow way of connecting to the internet - but if you need it to circumvent censorship, it works very well.